 Laura Henderson-Matthews was a standout golfer at the University of Georgia who contributed to a 2001 NCAA Team Championship.
 Later, she established herself as one of Canada’s best amateur golfers and coached golf in the NCAA system.

-Laura Henderson was born on December 18, 1979 in Windsor.
+Laura Henderson-Matthews was born on December 18, 1979 in Windsor.

 After graduation, Laura Henderson-Matthews, as she became known after marriage, enjoyed a three-year spell as an assistant coach at Georgia.
 Next, she took a job as the head coach at Oklahoma State University.
 During her four years at that school, Henderson-Matthews produced an All-American and a Big 12 Conference Championship.